-- and then the ground rice mixture and Mix well.
+- In goes ground rice mixture, Mix well.

 - Cook covered in low flame for 4-5 mins.Cook till it absorbs water almost.
 Add the coconut oil(if desired) and mix well and switch off the stove.

-- After cooling down take desired sized ball and make adais.
+- After cooling down take desired sized ball and make adai.

 - I made small adais and shaped it with a lid.
 You can skip this step and make bigger adais as well.

 - I used a polythene sheet and a glove.
-Grease just the first time when u start to make,after that i didnt need,so if you feel u need to grease,u can.
-Other wise not necessary.
+But for eco friendly and avoiding plastic, use banana leaf, grease bare hands.
+Grease the surface and hand for each time.
 Heat a dosa pan and drizzle little oil or ghee and toast these adais in medium flame each side for about 2 mins.

-Serve with coconut chutney or coriander thokku or coriander chutney the best of all!!
+Serve with coconut chutney or tangy chutney or coriander chutney the best of all!!